1tontech/x-ng2-http-interceptor/README.md

 [![MIT License](https://img.shields.io/npm/l/ngx-http-validators.svg?style=flat-square)](http://opensource.org/licenses/MIT)
 [![semantic-release](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg?style=flat-square)](https://github.com/semantic-release/semantic-release)

 This package adds the intercepting capabilities to `http` module of Latest version of Angular, by extending the @angular/http class.
-For concept behind Interceptor, take a look at the [wiki](https://github.com/1tontech/ngx-http-interceptor/wiki/Concept)
+For concept behind Interceptor, take a look at the [wiki](https://github.com/1tontech/x-ng4-http-interceptor/wiki/Concept)

 # Installation

 To install, just run in your angular project:

 ```
-npm install ngx-http-interceptor --save
+npm install x-ng4-http-interceptor --save
 ```

 And it should be importable with webpack out of the box